pelagikat/Local-SDGs-systems-model/Uncertainty analysis/README.md

 ## Using the code
-You can download a copy of all the files in this repository by cloning the git repository or download a zip archive.
+You can download a copy of all the files in this repository by cloning the git repository or downloading a zip archive.
 The code is thoroughly commented to identify the changes that need to be made for a user to set local file paths.

 ## Dependencies